Phillip-England/xerus/README.md

 ## Xerus

-`Xerus` is a class which serves as a container for all `Router` types in your app. `Router`'s are stashed inside an object at, `Xerus.routers`.
+`Xerus` is a class which serves as a container for all `Router`'s in your app. `Router`'s are stashed inside an object at, `this.routers`.

-When creating a new instance of Xerus, a `Router`:
+When creating a new instance of Xerus, a `Router` is mapped to the key `'/'` at `this.routers`:
 ```ts
 export class Xerus {